 Use wooden spoon for beating the dough against the bottom of the pan.
 Transfer the dough into one bowl, slightly cool then add eggs and using electric mixer, form a smooth shiny dough.

-For more useful tips and detailed explanation for making perfect choux pastry, check our choux pastry guide with photos.
+For more useful tips and detailed explanation for making perfect choux pastry, check our detailed CHOUX PASTRY GUIDE with PHOTOS.

-For baking choux pastry you need to preheat the oven to high temperature (200 C) to help the pastries puff, then lower slightly to help them cook and give some golden colour.
+For baking choux pastry you need to preheat the oven to high temperature 200°C (392°F) to help the pastries puff, then lower slightly to help them cook and give some golden colour.
 2 - 3 minutes before the end of baking, prick each puff with a toothpick to release the steam out.

 Extra tips for choux pastry baking